Port workers strike starts across the East and Gulf Coasts - Local News 8

 By Chris Isidore and Vanessa Yurkevich, CNN

-New York (CNN) — Nearly 50,000 members of the International Longshoremen’s Association (ILA) are on strike Tuesday against the nation’s East and Gulf Coast ports, choking off the flow of many of the nation’s imports and exports in what could become America’s most disruptive work stoppage in decades.
+New York (CNN) — Nearly 50,000 members of the International Longshoremen’s Association (ILA) are on strike Tuesday against the nation’s East and Gulf Coast ports, according to the union, choking off the flow of many of the nation’s imports and exports in what could become America’s most disruptive work stoppage in decades.

 The strike will stop the flow of a wide variety of goods over the docks of almost all cargo ports from Maine to Texas.
 This includes everything from bananas to European beer, wine and liquor, along with furniture, clothing, household goods and European autos, as well as parts needed to keep US factories operating and American workers in those plants on the job.
 It could also stop US exports now flowing through those ports, hurting sales for American companies.